 The Difference Between Snoring & Sleep Apnea

-ADVENT knows when you or your partner are suffering from snoring or sleep apnea, it can lead to many sleepless nights, a cycle of temporary fixes and frustration, or may even result in a sleep divorce.
+ADVENT knows when you or your partner are suffering from snoring or sleep apnea.
+These sleeping conditions can lead to many sleepless nights, a cycle of temporary fixes and frustration, or even a sleep divorce.

 Snoring and sleep apnea go hand-in-hand.
-You may be suffering from snoring and not have sleep apnea, but typically, if you suffer from sleep apnea, you will experience snoring.
+You may snore and not have sleep apnea, but typically, if you suffer from sleep apnea, you experience snoring.
 Here’s the difference between snoring and sleep apnea, the symptoms of sleep apnea, and what you can do to treat both.

 What is Snoring?

 Snoring occurs when air flows past relaxed tissues and muscle in the throat.
 The uvula is lowered by the relaxation, producing a vibration and the obnoxious noise we know as snoring.

 Snoring can occur temporarily or due to an underlying issue.
 Things like frequent colds, alcohol abuse, weight fluctuation, and age can induce snoring.
 It can also be indicative of serious health conditions, such as sleep apnea.

 What is Sleep Apnea?

 There are three types of sleep apnea: obstructive, central, and mixed.
 The most common form of sleep apnea is obstructive sleep apnea (OSA).
 This form occurs when the throat muscles relax causing the soft tissue to collapse which results in your breathing to repeatedly stop and start.